Christianity is Dangerous

 -Nicholas, member of the Greek Archdiocese

 *Please note that the Coptic Church is not canonically Orthodox.
 This horrifying incident is included as a dramatic example of Christian persecution.
 Due to the ongoing schism, the canonical Orthodox Church does not recognize these men as martyrs.
-For more information on the reason why this example of non-canonical Christians was used, please click here.
+For more information on the reason why this example of non-canonical Christians was used, please click here

-Oh hi there đź‘‹
+Oh hi there 👋

 It’s nice to meet you.

-Sign up to receive awesome content in your inbox each time new articles are published.
+Sign up to receive awesome content in your inbox, every month.